Configure group claims and app roles in tokens

 In addition to avoiding group overage claims, another advantage of using roles isn't needing to map between a group ID or name and what it means in your application.
 For example, your code can look for the admin role claim instead of iterating through groups in the groups claims and deciding which group IDs should be allowed the admin functionality.

-Verifying and using roles in your code
+Verify and use roles in your code

 When you define app roles for your app, it is your responsibility to implement authorization logic for those roles.
 See Implement role-based access control in applications to learn how you can implement authorization logic in your apps.